NepDisk/RingRacers-Noire/documentation/cvars.md

 Set this value to the lump name of an audio track to use that for the title screen music.

+#### spectatormusic
+Default Value: "Off"

+Choices: "Off", "On"

+#### spectatormusiclump
+Default Value: ""

+Set this value to the lump name of an audio track to use that for the spectator music.

 #### postracemusic
 Default Value: "Off"